chrisguida/smaug/README.md

 cargo build --release
 ```

 CLN can be a bit challenging to set up and run on Mac.
-See this gist for hints:
+See [this gist](https://gist.github.com/chrisguida/a2adf91dca5787c295f7d59d7d20958c) for hints.

 ## Installation